 Wash the outside of the melon, lay it flat on a chopping board and cut off both ends Cut it in half to make two manageable pieces.

 Then stand each piece up and with a sharp knife cut off the rind.
-Start from the top down to the bottom.
+Slice from the top down to the bottom.
 Keep slicing until you start to see the pink flesh.